 Her mother sighed again.
 Satheri nodded as if she believed it.
 Satheri usually hung out with people smarter than her, since she knew she couldn’t always figure things out on her own.
 Mother and father were both very smart, so they protected her.
 And Muthsera Morgendorffer was practically a genius!

 So what would she do when she was cut off from all of them?
 Maybe her husband would be smart.

 But would he look out for her?

 The night went on.
 Only a few High Town nobles said hello to the Rowenis.
 When they did, Satheri bowed and smiled and greeted.
 At least she was good at that.

 They reached the brightly bedecked front door of the Driler house to find Serjo Driler standing there in full regalia, wine cup in hand.
 Servants stood at attention to accept gifts and bring them inside.

-Taking a deep breath, she walked over to Tomal as quickly as her tight, stiff dress would allow.
+"ALMSIVI watch over me," she whispered.
+Then she walked over to Tomal as quickly as her tight, stiff dress would allow.
 She’d act like she was there to pay her respects—which wasn’t really an act, she was being respectful—and then ask her question.

 Satheri clenched her teeth together and stared straight ahead.
 She felt like she’d explode.
 Muthsera Morgendorffer always talked her down from those attacks, but she wasn’t there.

 Finally, the old Mer stepped away, his wine cup empty.
 Tomal exhaled in relief as Satheri darted in.

 “Three blessings to you, Serjo Sloan!” she said, and bowed.